c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 - `repeat_when_no_available_transitions` (Boolean.
 Default value is `False`)

-   When this value is `True`, if there is no transition other than the default transition (see below) that matches the condition, the same utterance is repeated without transition.
+   When this value is `True`, if there is no transition that matches the condition, the same utterance is repeated without transition.

 (scenario)=
 ### Dialogue Management Knowledge Description